 Benefits of index funds

 - Low initial capital.
-If you buy all the index stocks directly, you’d need at least P128,266.50 and that’s just a stock of each company.
-One index fund share already contains a portfolio of the blue chip companies, and you can start investing in the fund with
+One index fund share already contains a portfolio of the blue chip companies, and you can start investing in the fund with.

 - Passive income.
 A fund manager looks after the investments.
 You don’t have to be skilled in stock trading, so you can enjoy potential earnings without being an expert.